-Traceability: The Elecsys Troponin T hs assay ([REF] 08469873190) has been standardized against the Elecsys Troponin T STAT assay ([REF] 04660307190).
+Traceability: The Elecsys Troponin T hs STAT assay (REF 08469814190) has been standardized against the Troponin T STAT assay (REF 04660307190.
 This in turn was originally standardized against the Enzymun-Test Troponin T (CARDIAC T) method.

+Every Elecsys reagent set has a barcoded label containing specific information for calibration of the particular reagent lot.
 The predefined master curve is adapted to the analyzer using the relevant CalSet.

-Calibration frequency: Calibration must be performed once per reagent lot using fresh reagent (i.e. not more than 24 hours since the cobas e pack was registered on the analyzer).
+Calibration frequency: Calibration must be performed once per reagent lot using fresh reagent (i.e. not more than 24 hours since the reagent kit was registered on the analyzer).